cloudxabide/matrix.lab-OCP3/RunTheJewels.md

 ```

 ### Prepare nodes for OCP3 Software
+Once you are certain all of the VMs have started, run the following:
 ```
 ./OCP3_prep_hosts.sh
 # If you want to see it's progress, do the following: